 Mondelēz International To Use 80% Recycled Plastic On Cadbury Bars

-Mondelēz International has announced its Cadbury core sharing bars in the UK and Ireland will be wrapped in 80% certified recycled plastic packaging.
+Mondelēz International has announced that its Cadbury core sharing bars in the UK and Ireland will be wrapped in 80% certified recycled plastic packaging.

 The packaging will consist of plastic from advanced recycling technology, and manufacturers will use it in Cadbury plants in Bournville and Coolock.